GET TUTORING NEAR ME!

 Definition

 The torus grid graph T_(m, n) is the graph formed from the graph Cartesian product C_m square C_n of the cycle graphs C_m and C_n.
+By analogy with the KC graph and KP graph, the m×n trous grid graph could also be called a "CC graph."
 C_m square C_n is isomorphic to C_n square C_m.
 C_m square C_n can be formed starting with an m×n grid graph and connecting corresponding left/right and top/bottom vertex pairs with edges.
 While such an embedding has overlapping edges in the plane, it can naturally be placed on the surface of a torus with no edge intersections or overlaps.
 Torus grid graphs are therefore toroidal graphs.
 The isomorphic torus grid graphs C_10 square C_6 and C_6 square C_10 are illustrated above.
-The torus grid graphs are quartic and Hamiltonian and have vertex count left bracketing bar C_m square C_n right bracketing bar = m n.